zangles/MDA/README.en.md

 * with a need for order and scalability
 * where full DDD is too much

-Not ideal in:
+Not ideal for:

 * extremely small systems

 ---

-# 8 How to Use MDA (Recommendations and Best Practices)
+# 8. How to Use MDA (Recommendations and Best Practices)

 MDA defines a clear structure and well-defined responsibilities, but does not impose rigid technical restrictions.
 It is not an architecture that "prevents you" from doing things, but one that suggests preferred paths.

-This section describes how MDA is expected to be used in practice, and what decisions are recommended... though not mandatory.
+This section describes how MDA is expected to be used in practice, and what decisions are recommended… though not mandatory.

 ---

 ## 8.1 The Recommended Path

 The general idea is:

-Controller → Service → (Finder / Query / Action / Repository)
+Controller → Use Case → Services → (Finder / Query / Repository)

+Controllers do not contain business logic.
-Controllers should delegate all logic to a Service.
+They delegate execution to a Use Case or a service.

-Services act as the entry point to a use case.
+Use Cases:
+- coordinate services
+- define the flow
+- handle high-level decisions

-From a Service, you can:
+From a Use Case you can:

-* read data using Finders or Queries
+- read data using Finders or Queries
-* execute logic using Actions
+- execute reusable logic using Services
-* persist using Repositories
+- persist using Repositories

 This flow maintains:

-* traceability
+- traceability
-* lower coupling
+- lower coupling
-* clear code intent
+- clear code intent

 ---

-## 8.2 Soft Rules, Not Hard Constraints
+## 8.2 Non-Strict Basic Rules

 MDA does not technically block other accesses.

 For example:

-  * You can call a `Finder` directly from a controller.
+- You can call an Action directly from a Controller
+- You can reuse an Action from different entry points
-  * You can execute a `Query` without going through a Service.
+- You can execute a Query without going through a Service
-  * You can reuse an `Action` from different places.
+- You can call a Finder directly from a Service

-👉 **Nothing prevents it**.
+👉 Nothing prevents it.

-But the recommendation is to:

-* do it only when there is a concrete reason
-* understand that it is an exception, not the main pattern
-* avoid letting it become a constant practice
+The key difference is **intent**.

+Recommendation:

+- Direct access to Finders / Queries are exceptions
-If a direct access starts to be repeated, it probably:
+- If direct access starts to repeat:

-* deserves its own Service
+  - it probably deserves its own Use Case
-* or indicates that the use case was not well modeled
+  - or the use case was not well modeled

+MDA prioritizes clarity over technical enforcement.

 ---

 ## 8.3 Business Logic Placement

-Business logic should live outside of controllers.
+Business logic should live outside of controllers

 Preferably within:

 * Services
-* Actions
+* Use Cases
 * (or Domain logic if the project requires it)

-MDA does not enforce the use of:
+MDA does not force the use of:
   * Aggregates
   * Domain Events
   * Value Objects

 But it does not prohibit them.

-If a project grows and requires more advanced concepts, MDA can:
+If a project grows and needs more advanced concepts, MDA can:

   * coexist with them
   * serve as an organizational base
   * or be gradually extended

 ---